Andrettin/Wyrmsun/readme.txt

 - Added Brisingamen (unique amulet).

 * Miscellaneous
-- Fixed a potential cause of crashes when loading saved games of certain quests.
-- Fixed an issue which caused persistent heroes' items to be duplicated when loading a game.
+- Fixed an issue which caused persistent heroes' items to be duplicated when loading a saved game.

 * Units
 - Added a new icon for chests (icon graphics by Vladislav "iDreamRunner").